Comrob2018/SprintMate/README.md

 - **Cross-post** — if a story with the same summary and assignee is found on the other instance, the comment is posted there too.
 Cross-post targets are highlighted in cyan in the preview.
 Cross-posting uses fuzzy JQL summary matching and falls back to exact match if the contains search returns nothing.

 Progress is shown per-comment in the progress bar.
 Any failures are reported in the status bar at completion without aborting the rest of the batch.

+### Cloning a story

+Click **⎘ Clone** in the edit panel header (visible when a story is selected) to open the clone dialog.
+The dialog has three sections:

+- **Target Instance** — defaults to the current instance.
+If the other instance (Primary or Secondary) has saved credentials, it appears as a second option.
+Projects are fetched lazily when you switch instances.
+- **Target Project** — a searchable dropdown populated from the selected instance's project list, sorted alphabetically.
+- **Fields to clone** — Summary (pre-filled as `[Clone] Original summary`), Description, and Assignee, all editable before committing.

+Click **⎘ Clone** to create the issue.
+On success, a dialog shows the new issue key with **Copy Key** and **Open in Jira** action buttons.

 ### Attaching files to a story